-In fiscal year 2007 the Authority implemented a Retirement Health Savings Plan for post-1987 non-union employees.
+In fiscal year 2007, the Authority implemented a Retirement Health Savings Plan for non-union employees hired after September 30, 1987.
 The Plan allows eligible employees to receive a benefit for their unused sick leave upon separation of service.
 Funds are transferred to a third party (Maritain) to pay for post-employment medical expenses at the termination of employment.